-The Pass's Recordkeeping Plan describes procedures for ensuring the maintenance of true, complete and current records that will be available for inspection by the CCC upon request.
+The Pass is a retail establishment license candidate applying at 1375 Main St. in Sheffield, MA.
+The Pass's Recordkeeping Plan describes procedures for ensuring the maintenance of real-time records that will be available for inspection by the CCC upon request.
 The Pass's Executive Management Team (EMT) is assigned responsibility for recordkeeping and will maintain a current organizational chart and job descriptions for each employee position.